Brotherhood leaders to go on trial in Egypt

 U.S. Secretary of State John Kerry discussed the roadmap and the constitutional process in a call with interim Foreign Minister Nabil Fahmy on Friday, MENA reported.

 The United States has voiced concern about bloodshed in Egypt since Mursi's fall.
-President Barack Obama has stopped short of cutting the $1.5 billion (963.14 million pounds) in mostly military U.S. aid to Cairo, but has ruled out any "return to normal business".
+President Barack Obama has stopped short of cutting the $1.5 billion in mostly military U.S. aid to Cairo, but has ruled out any "return to normal business".

 (Editing by Louise Ireland)